istio/test-infra/tools/prowgen/README.md

       memory: "24Gi"
       cpu: "3000m"
 # Defines preset dependencies for tests
-# The map here will be intersected with the map in the global config (if there is),
+# The map here will be intersected with the map in the base config (if there is),
 # and overwrite the value if the names are duplicated.
 requirement_presets:
   github: